Meet our team

 Anam Ahmed, MSc

-Anam Ahmed studied Biomedical Sciences at the Vrije Universiteit in Amsterdam.
-A strong interest in creating and facilitating bridges between commercial business and the life sciences/ healthcare field, led her to the Master’s program Science and Business Management at the University of Utrecht.
+Anam Ahmed, MSc, studied Biomedical Sciences at the VU University in Amsterdam.
+A strong interest in creating and facilitating bridges between health sciences and the practical field made her obtain her Master’s degree in Science and Business Management at Utrecht University.

-During her graduation project she focused on analyzing growth opportunities driven by the strategic objectives of a fast-growing consumer healthcare company.
-Furthermore, she conducted a feasibility study on the implementation of a medical device in the Dutch market, which included extensive qualitative and quantitative analyses and designing a valuation model.
+During her graduation project, she analysed growth opportunities driven by the strategic objectives of a fast-growing consumer healthcare company.
+She conducted a feasibility study on the implementation of a new medical device in the Dutch market by performing extensive qualitative and quantitative analyses.

-After graduating, she started working as a Consultant focused on strategy, finance and analytics.
-Her passion for health-economics and market access made her switch to a career with stronger focus on life sciences and healthcare innovation.
+Before joining Panaxea, Anam has worked as a consultant in the field of strategy and analytics.
+Her passion for health economics made her switch to a career with a stronger focus on life sciences and healthcare innovation.

 At Panaxea, Anam uses her scientific background and experience in consultancy to lead innovative projects.
 She specializes in the health services research field using mixed methods approaches.
 Since 2019, she is conducting her PhD research at the Radboudumc at the department of primary care and community care.
 Her PhD focuses on the effectiveness of integrated, person-centred care for vulnerable groups.

 Iris Boot, MSc, has studied Psychology at Leiden University, the Netherlands.
 During the Bachelor programme in Psychology, she developed an interest in health sciences research.
 This led her to pursue the Research Master in Health Sciences at Maastricht University, The Netherlands.
 As part of the Master programme, she did an internship at the Nutrition Biomed Research Institute in Australia.